The Spectacular Now

 The Spectacular Now is a 2013 American coming-of-age romantic drama film directed by James Ponsoldt, from a screenplay written by Scott Neustadter and Michael H. Weber, based on the 2008 novel of the same name by Tim Tharp.
 It stars Miles Teller and Shailene Woodley as high-schoolers Sutter and Aimee, whose unexpected encounter leads to a romance blossoming between the two.
 Brie Larson, Mary Elizabeth Winstead, Bob Odenkirk, Jennifer Jason Leigh, and Kyle Chandler are featured in supporting roles.

-The Spectacular Now premiered at the 2013 Sundance Film Festival, and was theatrically released in the United States on August 2, 2013 where the film garnered critical acclaim, and grossed over $6 million worldwide.
+The film premiered at the 2013 Sundance Film Festival, and was theatrically released in the United States on August 2, 2013 where it garnered critical acclaim and grossed over $6 million worldwide.
 It received two nominations at the 29th Independent Spirit Awards: Best Female Lead (for Woodley) and Best Screenplay.

 Plot

 Sutter Keely is a charming and popular 18-year-old who has spent his senior year of high school partying and drinking alcohol.
-When his girlfriend Cassidy Roy breaks up with him, Sutter goes home and writes a college application supplement, in which he says that his biggest hardship in life has been getting dumped by her.
-Sutter then goes out and gets blackout drunk after sneaking into a bar.
+After his girlfriend Cassidy breaks up with him, Sutter writes in a college application essay that his biggest hardship in life is getting dumped.
+Then, he sneaks into a bar and gets blackout drunk.

-The next morning, Sutter is woken up on a front lawn by Aimee Finecky, a girl in his year whose name he does not know.
-She is in the middle of her mother's paper route, so he joins her to track down his car.

-The next day, Sutter asks Aimee to tutor him in geometry.
-He learns that she is smart, funny, and into sci-fi and comics.
-Sutter goes home and deletes the supplement he wrote about his life's biggest hardship.

-Sutter takes Aimee to a party the next day, and they go for a walk and drink.
-She confesses she has never been drunk before, never had a boyfriend and does not think she can go to college because she has to take care of her mother.
-Sutter tells Aimee she is not responsible for her mother before complimenting and kissing her.
+The next morning, Sutter is awoken on a front lawn by Aimee Finecky, a girl in his grade whose name he does not know.
+She is in the middle of her mother's paper route, so he joins her to find his car.
+They arrange to have lunch that week, where he asks her to tutor him in geometry, then he asks her to a party.
+When she confesses she has never been drunk before, never had a boyfriend, and does not think she can go to college because her mother needs her help, Sutter tells her that she is not responsible for her mother, before complimenting and kissing her.

-The next morning, Sutter wakes up hungover and realizes that he asked Aimee to prom at the party.
-He avoids her during school and goes to Cassidy's house that night.
-They get drunk in her room and reminisce, but Cassidy tells him they have no future together and asks him to leave.
+Waking up hungover, Sutter realizes he asked Aimee to prom at the party.
+He avoids her at school and goes to Cassidy's house.
+The exes get drunk and reminisce, but Cassidy ultimately tells Sutter that they have no future together, and asks him to leave.

 After Aimee's friend warns Sutter not to hurt Aimee, he takes her to dinner at his sister Holly's house.
-There, Aimee talks frankly about the death of her father from an opiate overdose and her dreams of a perfect marriage.
+There, Aimee talks frankly about the death of her father from an opioid overdose and her dreams of a perfect marriage.

-Sutter and Aimee's relationship grows more serious and they eventually have sex.
-Afterward, he reveals that his mother Sara kicked his father Tommy out when he was a child and has forbidden Sutter from seeing him, and the pair makes a pact to stand up to their mothers.
+Sutter and Aimee's relationship grows more serious, and they have sex.
+Afterward, he reveals his mother Sara kicked his father Tommy out when he was a child and has forbidden Sutter from seeing him.
+The pair make a pact to stand up to their mothers.